PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Hearthstone Example/Initialisation and Ranking.md

+---
+nav_sort: 1
+---

-# Hearthstone tutorial 1: Initilisation and Ranking
+# Initialisation and Ranking

 ## First thing's first, the cards